langenhagen/explore-with-dmenu/README.md

 ## TODO

-- upload to github
-- make a nice gif animation and add it to the Readme or so for github.
 - make it work with absolute paths in the array `choices`
 - make it work with Web URLs in the array `choices`.
 At least, `xdg-open` can handle URLs
 - make the script take a custom rc-file as a command line option